Zaynab El Bernoussi: Scholarship

 El Bernoussi's scholarship explores international politics, postcolonial theory, and the concept of dignity.

 Her first book Dignity in the Egyptian Revolution: Protest and Demand during the Arab Uprisings received several reviews.
 The book examines the function and meanings of dignity, or in Arabic, 'karama', in the 2011 uprising in Egypt.
 The book grew from her 2015 article where she coined the term 'dignition', a portmanteau of the concepts of dignity and recognition, to refer to a particular potency of dignity demands as they unite various grievers and prioritize their queries.
 Sarthak Mohapatra and Rajendra Singh gloss El Bernoussi's term dignition as "the need for dignity embedded in the politics of recognition in a post-colonial context".
 The need to be recognised is central to this dignity.
+El Bernoussi is a featured speaker on revolutions and recognition in the Global South for the 2026 Bengal Delta Conference by the Dacca Institute of Research and Analytics, particularly given Bangladesh's reputation as the first successful "Gen Z revolution".

 El Bernoussi's second book, co-authored with Adriana María Garriga-López, Giuliano Martiniello, and Bashir Saade, was published in 2025 and looks at the international political economy and the global South and was published by Routledge.

 She contributed to the Human Dignity and Humiliation Studies network, founded by Nobel Peace Prize nominee Evelin Lindner as part of her own work coordinating the Human and Economic Development Research Unit (HEDRU).
 She was also much influenced by the seminal work of Conflict Resolution expert, Dr. Donna Hicks, who closely worked with Archbishop Desmond Tutu in facilitating dialogue between victims and perpetrators of the Northern Irish conflict.
 El Bernoussi was hosted by both Hicks and her mentor, Herbert Kelman, at Harvard University.
 Her early work focused on the instrumentalization of dignity politics in the so-called Arab Spring, but also beyond in instances of broad legal reform, including Islamic bioethics.

 She has also been contributing to critical security studies, notably the Beirut School, sponsored by the Arab Council for Social Sciences, based in Beirut, Lebanon.
 Her more recent work explores ways to measure dignity in the form of a global index and was promoted by the notable globalization expert, Jan Nederveen Pieterse, at University of California, Santa Barbara.
 She has also been looking at Sino-Arab relations and the halal economy.

 In addition to English, El Bernoussi publishes in Arabic and French.